 - 1. Install an Intel[®] Pentium[®] 4 CPU that supports Hyper-Threading Technology. - Power up the system and enter the BIOS Setup.
-Under the Advanced Menu, make sure that the item Hyper-Threading Technology is set to [Enabled].
-The BIOS item appears only if you installed a CPU that supports Hyper-Threading Technology. - 3.
+Go to Advanced > CPU Configuration, ensure that the Hyper-Threading Technology item is set to IEnabled. - The BIOS item appears only if you installed a CPU that supports Hyper-Threading Technology. - 3.
 Restart the computer.